 Both of these options function differently and have distinct pros and cons.
 Monzi will explore both of these credit products.

 How do personal loans for debt consolidation work?

-Just like any personal loan, consumers apply for a secured or an unsecured amount before being assessed.
+Just like any personal loan, consumers can apply for secured loans or unsecured loans before being assessed.
 Moreover, lenders assess whether or not the credit product is suitable for the consumer.
 If the lender approves the application, they make the consumer an offer.

 Unlike normal personal loans however, you do not receive the total lump sum into your account as cash.
-Instead, your loan is used to pay out any outstanding debts.
+Instead, your debt consolidation loan is used to pay out any outstanding debts.

 Finally, once your multiple different debts are settled, the consumer continues to pay down his consolidation loan until it settles.
 You could be debt-free after you pay your loan out.